gopalpandey1/Even-Odd-Checker/README.md

 # Even-Odd-Checker
-A GUI based even and odd number checker made using Python and Tkinter.
+GUI projects made using Python and Tkinter.

+Copy the code and directly run on Vs code or any code editor must sure that python is installed in the device

+* install Tkinter from terminal by using - pip install tkinter
+* than paste the code and run it .